miquel17/maker-studio-mods/PUBLISHING.md

 # Publishing a Mod

+> **First time publishing?** Use the hands-on walkthrough in **[TUTORIAL.md](TUTORIAL.md)** instead — it walks you through the same steps with concrete commands and example output.
+Come back here for reference once you know the flow.

-End-to-end guide for getting your mod into the Maker Studio Marketplace.
+End-to-end reference for getting your mod into the Maker Studio Marketplace.
 Skip ahead to whichever section you need:

 1. [Repo layout](#1--your-mod-repo)
 2. [Release convention](#2--release-convention)